Kay13051976/tic-tac-toe/README.md

   # Acknowledgements

-    - I am enormously thankful to my mentor Julia Konovalova for her guidance and valuable feedback.
+    - I am enormously thankful to my mentor Julia Konovalova, for her guidance and valuable feedback.
     - Code Institute tutor and Slack community members for their support and help.
-    - Boat with an python comprehension explanation through the zoom meeting application.
+    - Boat with a python comprehension explanation through the Zoom meeting application.